Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Instead of relying on store reviews or vague analytics, in-app feedback tools gives you direct insights from users while they’re interacting with your app—helping you optimize React Native apps faster and more efficiently.

-5. Understand Why Users Drop Off After an Update
+5. Understand Why Users Stop Using the App After an Update

 How to Collect In-App Feedback in React Native Apps?